squid-cache/squid-cache.github.io/Translations.rst

 Reconfigure or restart squid.

-'''NP:''' Languages specified by their full name (ie ''English'') are not able to be auto-negotiated.
+ {i} Languages specified by their full name (ie ''English'') are not able to be auto-negotiated.
+They are now deprecated and due for removal as soon as ISO coded versions are made available.

-=== Now I keep getting: "Unable to load default language.
-Reset to English." ===
+=== Now I keep getting: "Unable to load default error language files.
+Reset to backups." ===

 The language code you have entered in squid.conf for ''error_default_language'' does not match any of the currently installed error page translations.

 Check that you spelled it correctly, it must match the ISO codes used for one of the directory names in your squid errors directory.

-'''NP:''' This only affects the backup language, if the users preferred is not available.
+ {i} This only affects the backup language, if the users preferred is not available.

 ----
 CategoryFeature